-The DI and CLHC have a good understanding of regulatory requirements.
-Staff at the establishment demonstrate a strong commitment to meeting HTA requirements and to the ongoing development of a culture of continuous improvement.
+The DI has a thorough understanding of regulatory requirements and leads a committed, cohesive and informed team.
+Staff at the establishment work collaboratively across clinical and laboratory areas.
+They demonstrate a strong commitment to meeting HTA requirements and to the on-going development of a culture of continuous improvement.